These recipes are perfect to flex for whatever the grocery store has in stock! Read on for a mix and match meal roundup.

 Lemon garlic green beans: fresh and airy, with that zing of lemon!
 The perfect spring side.

 Parmesan roasted butternut squash: another crowd favorite!
 Plus butternut squash is so cheap and can keep a bit longer than some other options.

 Creamed kale: surprisingly light!
 Rich without being heavy.
 My new favorite way to use kale.

 Potato roasties: this might trump mashed potatoes as my husband’s favorite form of potatoes.
 I dare you to not eat half the pan straight out of the oven!

 Sautéed green beans: its a great “what to do with these green beans” at a moment’s notice.

 Quick-glazed carrots: when you want a touch of sweet.
 They’re so good!
 Carrots are always in my fridge and this is a good option to set up while cooking the main dish without a ton of multitasking.

+Mix and match meal choices are my bread and butter when I don’t know what to make!
 If you want full meals in one dish (like shepherd’s pie or easy spring rolls), head over to my simple meals roundup!